ITgenerat0r/tg_alarm/README.md

 You can set the keys in the file keys.txt.
 Use an space or end line as a separator.

+Before you start, you should create your own Telegram bot and get a token.
+Start the server.py or a single.py file, then go to the bot and get your username and password there (command: /start).

 There are two configurations:

 **1. Split**